RubyRubenstahl/artikcloud-ProxyHub/README.md

 To create a new proxy, add its folder to the `/proxies` folder.
 Proxies with a folder starting with '_' are not loaded. _template folder contains an example of what you need to do to create a proxy.

-Consult the instruction under the `/proxies` folder to learn more.
+Consult the instructions under the `/proxies` folder to learn more.

 ## More about ARTIK Cloud